SimonDelord/ACM-Templates/resources23/readme.md

 OK,
 the  setup for the demo goes as per follows:

 - create 2 OCP clusters
 - deploy Submariner between these two clusters
 - deploy AAP on one cluster
 - create credentials on ACM to talk to AAP using an AAP token.

 Next step is the first part of the demo:
 - deploy the sample app (located in the sample-app folder) on one cluster.
 This app contains 3 tiers, a DB, a Backend and a frontend.
 - export the backend service via submariner
 - move the frontend to the second cluster
 - check connectivity

 Next step is the second part of the demo:
 - create the data-locality policy on ACM
 - create on AAP the project and templates associated with the policy violation
 - add the AAP template to the ACM policy
 - try and deploy the backend service to the second cluster

+## 1st Step: Prepare the environment

+All steps for the preparation of the environment are in the preparation folder.

+### deploy submariner between the two clusters

+Assuming both clusters have been deployed on AWS, it is just a matter of going through the clusterset setup and enabling GlobalNet as part of the deployment.

+### deploy AAP on the local cluster

+The AAP deployment can be done by hand by selecting the operator and then creating an instance, or another way is to define a policy for it.
+The policy file
 1st part of the demo is to deploy
 2 clusters
 Deploy Bryon’s app (https://github.com/bryonbaker/jboss-breakdown-monolith)